joeparis/CS271-Fall-16/Topics.md

 * You may want to download [Logisim](http://www.cburch.com/logisim/) and get familiar with it.
 We will be using it in class to explore Boolean algebra, functions, and digital logic.
 At a minimum I suggest running through the beginner's tutorial in help (feel free to go deeper).

 ## October 4
+Boolean Algebra and Digital Logic
+* Boolean Algebra
+* Logic Gates
+* Digital Components
+* Combinational Circuits
+* Sequential Circuits

 # Coming Soon
-Boolean Algebra and Digital Logic

 MARIE, a Simple Computer

 A Closer Look at ISAs